 It is our practice to arrange day excursions to some places of interest related to class work.
 The help given by accompanying parents is greatly appreciated.
-P7 children spend a week at Ardmay Outdoor Centre and complete a range of activities.
+P7 children enjoy a residential week at an Outdoor

+Centre and complete a range of activities.